History of British Airways in Timeline

 October 2017: Mixed Fleet accepts new pay deal

-September 2018: Services to Iran stopped
+September 2018: BA to stop services in Iran

 2018: Partnership with Ozwald Boateng to redesign uniforms